Garry Rogers Motorsport

-Garry Rogers Motorsport is an Australian motor racing team.
-It is owned by retired racing driver Garry Rogers who began the team to further his own racing efforts.
-Based in Melbourne, originally out of a Nissan dealership owned by Rogers, the team has competed in a variety of touring car series in Australia ranging from relatively modest Nissan production cars to Chevrolet NASCARs to building the GT specification Holden Monaro 427C.
+Garry Rogers Motorsport is an Australian motor racing team owned by the late racing driver, Garry Rogers who began the team to further his own racing efforts.
+Based in Melbourne, originally out of a Nissan dealership owned by Rogers, the team has competed in a variety of touring car series in Australia ranging from relatively modest Nissan production cars to Chevrolet NASCAR race cars to building the GT specification Holden Monaro 427C.
 The team won the Bathurst 1000 in 2000 and also won both of the Bathurst 24 Hour races which were held in 2002 and 2003.
 In 2013 the team celebrated its 50th year in racing since Rogers made his debut.

 Rogers has been famed as a talent spotter with a number of drivers finding their feet within GRM, including Steven Richards, Jason Bargwanna, Garth Tander, Jamie Whincup, Lee Holdsworth and Scott McLaughlin.
 Many of these drivers became future champions and Bathurst 1000 winners.

 The team competed in the 2019 TCR Australia Touring Car Series with two Renault Mégane R.S TCR and an Alfa Romeo Giulietta Veloce TCR.
-They will enter the 2020 season as Renault Sport GRM, after being sponsored by Renault Australia, in which they will run three Renault Mégane R.S TCRs.
+They entered the 2020 season as Renault Sport GRM, after being sponsored by Renault Australia, in which they ran three Renault Mégane R.S TCRs.

-In 2018, Gary Rogers Motorsport built the first batch of S5000 single-seater race cars as a part of a partnership with the newly created S5000 Australian Drivers' Championship race category.
+In 2018, Garry Rogers Motorsport built the first batch of S5000 single-seater race cars as a part of a partnership with the newly created S5000 Australian Drivers' Championship race category.

+On 23 October 2025 it was announced that team owner Garry Rogers died at the age of 80.